Make-Magazine/makehub/wp-content/plugins/gravityview-inline-edit/readme.txt

-=== GravityEdit ===
+=== Inline Edit by GravityView ===
-Tags: gravity forms, inline edit, gravityview
+Tags: gravity forms
-Requires at least: 4.4
+Requires at least: 3.3
-Tested up to: 6.1
+Tested up to: 5.9
+Stable tag: trunk
-Contributors: The GravityKit Team
+Contributors: The GravityView Team
 License: GPL 2
-Requires PHP: 5.6.4
-Stable tag: 1.8

 Easily edit your Gravity Forms field values without having to go to the Edit Entry screen.

 == Description ==

 Inline Editing is a powerful way to quickly make changes to a form entry without needing to enter an Edit Entry form individually.
-[Learn more about the plugin](https://www.gravitykit.com/extensions/gravityview-inline-edit/).
+[Learn more about the plugin](https://gravityview.co/extensions/inline-edit/).

 == Installation ==